alex-nicoll/dootroom/tests.md

 Pan mode:
 - User can place one finger on the overlay and move it to pan.
 - User can drag with the mouse to pan.
-- Dragging the mouse to the edge of the overlay does not cause the board to scroll (previous bug).
+- Dragging the mouse to the edge of the view does not cause the view to scroll (previous bug).